Products of Infinite Countable Groups Have Fixed Price One: Introduction

-The main challenge in the above proof is ensuring that only \textit{good} horoballs appear in the limiting horoball process.
-More precisely, we need the infinite touching property of horoballs, and also we should be able to construct a low-cost graphing inside the horoballs.
-For this goal, we define the horoballs using the weighted $l_1$ metric on $G''$:
+A delicate challenge in the above proof is ensuring that only \textit{good} horoballs appear in the limiting horoball process.
+More precisely, we need two properties: The infinite semi-touching property of horoballs, and also we should be able to construct a low-cost graphing inside the horoballs.
+Under the metric $\rho_c$, defined in~\eqref{eq:rho}, the infinite semi-touching property does not hold for all horoballs, but holds for those horoballs that correspond to a pair of \textit{boundary points} of $G$ and $G'$ respectively, which we call \defstyle{horoballs of type II} (\Cref{def:type} and Figure~\ref{fig:type}).
+In addition, the horoballs of type II are precisely those horoballs that have infinite horizontal and vertical sections, as required in \Cref{intro:graphing}.